 “I expected no less from you.
 Be patient and keep an open mind.
 Today was just day one.
 Buckle up, son.
 We haven’t even started yet.”

 That evening the Adam’s were hosting dinner.
 Sarah and Naomi loved to visit them.
 They had an extraordinary house.
 It was a big house built in the trees.
 The small transparent cylindrical elevator would take you all the way up to the top of the trees.
 Its doors would then open to the large veranda with branches coming in and out of it.
 Monkeys, birds, and other little animals were constant and welcome visitors.
 On the roof, there was a small but powerful observatory, the girls’ favorite place in the house.

-“Come with us, uncle Levi.
-Let me show you my favorite star,” said Sarah dragging Levi by the hand.
+“Come with us, Uncle Levi.
+Let me show you my favorite star,” Sarah said, dragging Levi by the hand.

 After dinner Levi, Marcel, and the girls went back to the observatory to look at the stars.
 Levi had many things on his mind.
 A lot had happened that day.
 He was still trying to wrap his head around some of it, but one thing, in particular, was bothering him.

 “Hey, Marcel,” Levi said.
 “Do you remember Mike from NASA?”